-- 18.1 Three (3) school days prior to the first regularly scheduled contest, the Athletic Director of each school shall forward the eligibility list (must be signed by the school Principal and Athletic Director) of all students who are competing in that sport area, to the County Athletic Director.
-It shall be the responsibility of each athletic director to verify the date of birth by reviewing a certified copy of the birth certificate or reviewing the student's permanent record.
-Verification of date of birth shall be done only once, but each year the student's name must be reported on an eligibility form to the office of the County Athletic Director. - 18.2 Age must be determined prior to participation.
-Proof of age must be determined by presentation of a birth certificate or a certified copy of birth records from the Bureau of Vital
+18.1 Three (3) school days prior to the first regularly scheduled contest, the Athletic Director of each school shall forward the eligibility list (must be signed by the school Principal and Athletic Director) of all students who are competing in that sport area, to the County Athletic Director or finalize their team roster on Athletic Clearance and notify the County Athletic Director once completed.
+It shall be the responsibility of each athletic director to verify the date of birth by reviewing the student's birth certificate, a certified copy of the birth certificate or reviewing the student's permanent record.
+Verification of date of birth shall be done only once, but each year the student's name must be reported on an eligibility form to the office of the County Athletic Director.